-Manufacturing activity index pmi uk.
+UK manufacturing activity index PMI.
 See what the "PMI Index" is in other dictionaries.
 Euro Area PMI chart

-Services index) and aims to study the impact of the economy on the formation of the price space and provides high-quality information about business trends, in fact, it is an index of optimism for the top and middle management of the economy.
-This index is used to measure changes in new manufacturing orders, industrial output, employment, and inventory and supplier speed.
+Services index) and aims to study the influence of the economy on the formation of the price space and provides high-quality information on business trends; in fact, it is an index of optimism for senior and middle management of the economy.
+This index is used to measure changes in new factory orders, industrial output, employment, and supplier inventories and speed.

-The indicator is measured in% in the range from 0 to 100%, and depending on the values of the components:
+The indicator is measured in % ranging from 0 to 100%, depending on the values of the components:

-Formal responses to the questions of survey participants are limited to ratings "higher" (more), "lower" (less) or "no change" compared to the previous month, the respondent can also add their own comments.
-Each component of the report is compiled into a diffusion index, which is calculated as the sum of the simple percentage changes in the above and below values, plus half the percentage of the "same" or "no change" responses.
-The diffuse index can fluctuate between 0 and 100% with different characteristics of the ranges: a value of 50% means no change; above 50% - improvement; and below 50% means a decline.
-The business sentiment summary is a composite diffuse index called the Purchasing Managers' Index, based on a weighted average of new orders, products, employment, lead times and inventories.
+Formal responses to survey participants' questions are limited to ratings of "higher" (more), "lower" (less) or "no change" compared to the previous month, and the respondent can also add their own comments.
+Each report component is compiled into a diffusion index, which is calculated as the sum of the simple percentage changes in the "above" and "below" values plus one-half percentage of the "same" or "no change" responses.
+The diffusion index can fluctuate between 0 and 100% with different range characteristics: a value of 50% means no change; above 50% - improvement; and below 50% means decline.
+The resulting measure of business optimism is a composite diffuse index called the Purchasing Managers' Index, based on a weighted average of new orders, output, employment, lead times and inventories.

 Period